<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=10643465&amp;fmt=gif">

-Zapier Patched a Five-Flaw Chain That Could Have Compromised Millions of Accounts
+Zapier Patched a Five-Flaw Chain That Could Have Hijacked Any Logged-In Account

-Token Security found vulnerabilities in Zapier that could allow account takeover.
-Zapier quickly patched, with no breaches detected.
+Token Security found five chained flaws in Zapier that could allow account takeover.
+Zapier patched quickly and says it saw no evidence of exploitation.

 Content Team

-Security firm Token Security discovered five chained vulnerabilities in Zapier that, together, could have let an attacker take over millions of user accounts — starting with nothing more than a free account.
+Security firm Token Security discovered five chained vulnerabilities in Zapier — a chain it calls Zapocalypse — that together could have let an attacker act as any logged-in user, starting with nothing more than a free account.

 Source: CyberScoop